By Rhonda Marquardt

 Have a change to suggest for this story?
 We’d love for you to submit it!

-Learning Activity: Algebra 1
+Learning Activity for Middle School: Algebra 1

 Approximately 3,000 African penguins live on a protected beach near Cape Town, South Africa.
 Called Boulders Beach, the entire area is open to tourists.
 In fact, there are no fences or enclosures to separate the penguins from their human visitors.
 Because this species of penguin is endangered, do you think more should be done to keep them safe from harm?
 Or do the benefits of allowing up-close encounters outweigh any possible risks to the birds?